About this course

 - To be available to participate in set group activities at the specific time set by the tutor.

-- Time commitment - This ILM course consists of two 15 credit postgraduate level modules, as a guide, UWE recommends 150 hours study time per a 15-credit postgraduate module (this includes class time, self study and assignment writing).
+- Time commitment - This ILM course consists of a 15 credit postgraduate level module, as a guide, UWE recommends 150 hours study time per 15-credit postgraduate module (this includes class time, self study and assignment writing).
 You will also require some additional time to complete your ILM assignment from your learning you have achieved.

 - Having the self-discipline to structure your learning within the course timeframe.